 - Processes cannot be left unattended.
 Check your jobs progress regularly and ensure they are not over-consuming resources.
 If your application is consuming too much CPU/RAM please stop it as soon as you can.

 - Be considerate to other users and do not run intensive applications for a long time.
 This impacts all users, and admins as well since it limits the ability of the server to accept new connections.
 If you need to run an application for a long time please contact firstname.lastname@example.org to coordinate.

-Apply for an account on the Windows Analysis Server (HPCWIN3) by completing the form below.
-If you have applied before, see the link above to view or change your account information.
-A Partners user ID and password is required to login to this page and access the form.
+Apply for an account on the Windows Analysis Server (HPCWIN4) by completing the form below.
+If you have applied before and have an HPCWIN2 or HPCWIN3 account your access will be automatically migrated to the new HPCWIN4 server.
+Users can only have an account on one of the servers.
+A Mass General Brigham user ID and password are required to login to this page and access the form.

 The use of these servers requires some familiarity with the Windows Operating System.